 Choice 2 – Luke does not apply for the Residential Costs Option

 Luke will get ABSTUDY Living Allowance all year and Rent Assistance while he's living on campus for 36 weeks.
 He'll also get Relocation Scholarship for moving to study.

 In Luke’s first year of study, his yearly total is higher if he doesn’t choose the Residential Costs Option.

 But, in his next years of study the Residential Costs Option may be the best option as his rate of Relocation Scholarship will decrease.

 You must call the ABSTUDY line to apply for the Residential Costs option.

-To support your application, you’ll also have to give us the bill from your college or hostel showing your residential costs for each term or semester.
+You’ll also need to give us your residential costs bill from your college or hostel each term or semester.
 You can submit the bill: